Dumangas: Revolutionary period of Dumangas

 The Filipino – American hostilities broke out in Manila on February 4, 1889, and on February 11, the American forces bombarded Iloilo City.
 Due to inadequate arms, the Ilonggo revolutionaries retreated from the city.
 Slowly, the towns of Iloilo fell in the hands of the Americans.
-When the American soldiers reached Dumangas, they made the Dumangas church as their headquarters.
+When the American soldiers reached Dumangas, they made the Dumangas Church as their headquarters.
 They experienced fierce retaliations from the rayadillo in Dumangas led by Col. Quintin Salas.
 There were ambushes initiated by Salas and his rayadillo in Sitio Ambacan in barrio Calao with Sgt.
 Salvador Dolar as in-charge and at Lublub Bridge under the leadership of Lts.
 Juan Decolongon and Felipe Togonon resulting to the death of a certain Capt.
 Smith of the American Army.
 The ambuscades of the rayadillo angered the Americans that they burned the whole poblacion.
 It was because of the said arson that no colonial houses in Dumangas can be seen today.

 When Don Simon Deocampo, the revolutionary government administrator of Dumangas surrendered to the Americans in the late 1899, the administration of the town was changed to Provisional American Military Government under the leadership of Frederick Wilson.

 Even with the establishment of the military government, Col. Salas with the support of the Dumangasanon continued to defy the Americans.
 After realizing that he was left alone in the battlefield because his companion had already accepted the Benevolent Assimilation Policy of the Americans, he surrendered on October 4, 1901, earning the title as the "Bravest Ilonggo Revolutionary".
 After the surrender of Salas, a civil administration was established.
-With it, the Dumangasanon accepted the American colonial rule and peace was restored.
+With it, the Dumangasanon accepted the American colonial rule and peace was restored so it's better.